 For starters, dogs can only eat cooked pork.
-If a pork product is raw or otherwise undercooked it is dangerous for both humans and canines, since it may contain trichinella parasites that can cause pain, vomiting, upset stomach, diarrhea, and other not so great side effects.
+If a pork product is raw, or otherwise undercooked, it is dangerous for both humans and canines, as it may contain Trichinella parasites that can cause pain, vomiting, upset stomach, diarrhea, and other not-so-great side effects.

 What about pork in a raw dog food diet then?
-The difference here is that the pork has been properly treated for this type of consumption, typically through a process of freezing for a set period of time to effectively kill of those pesky parasites.
+The difference here, is that the pork has been properly treated for this type of consumption, typically through a process of freezing for a set period of time to effectively kill off those pesky parasites.
 Standard raw pork from the grocery store, even high quality pork, hasn’t undergone the same treatment.

-A second thing worth noting here is that dogs can only eat plain pork.
+A second thing worth noting here, is that dogs can only eat plain pork.
 The ingredients that we use to make pork flavorful—think garlic, onion, chili powder, mustard, and lots and lots of salt—all pose potential dangers for our pups’ stomachs.
-That means that the cooked pork off of your plate, including that slice of fried bacon, are too decadent for your canine companion.
+That means that the cooked pork off of a human's plate, including that slice of fried bacon, are too decadent for your canine companion.
 No ham or bacon for Fido, and no cured pork products of any kind.

-Next, dogs shouldn’t be eating the fat on pork.
-Most pork products are heavy in fat, and many have sections of fat still on them after they’re cooked.
+Next, dogs shouldn’t be eating the fat of pork.
+Most pork products are heavy in fat, and many have sections of fat that remain on them, even after they’re cooked.
 This fat is highly difficult for dogs to digest, and can be a precursor to some serious stomach upset, particularly due to inflammation and irritation in the pancreas.

 And finally, no cooked pork bones for dogs.
 Any cooked bone can splinter and pose a risk for choking and/or tears in the digestive system.
 Stick to the bones and antlers that you get from the pet store.

 How to Feed Pork to Your Dog